Ensured Energy: How a Serious Game can Reach and Engage Diverse Societal Groups in Swiss Energy Transition: Model and Calculation

 \subsection{Metrics}

-To assess and compare instances of the model and game, we calculate a set of economic and environmental metrics.
+To assess and compare instances of the model and game, we calculate a set of economic and environmental metrics which are shown to the players as final scores.
 Some metrics are intrinsic to the energy balance itself, specifically net imports of fuel and electricity itself.
 These measure self-sufficiency in the energy economy and are a proxy measure of cost.
 We do not attempt to forecast energy market prices but estimates of the cost of electricity generation (in CHF/TJ) are available in the literature \cite{Xexakis2020,Ghodsvali2022,Holzer2023}.

 Emissions of greenhouse gases (CO\textsubscript{2}, N\textsubscript{2}O, CH\textsubscript{4}, and SF\textsubscript{6}) related to both electricity generation and consumption are calculated as an equivalent mass of CO\textsubscript{2} in kg \cite{bafu1,bafu2,bafu3}.
 We also calculate equivalent CO\textsubscript{2}-emissions for final consumption by combustion (fossil fuels, wood, biofuels, biogas and waste).
 The values are not directly available but can be calibrated from publicly available data \cite{bafu1,bafu2} using regression as before.